 We’ve seen all too often that a recorded statement to the at-fault driver’s insurance company is used against our clients.
-When they ask for a recorded statement, it is about more than setting up your claim.
-The adjuster is looking for any information you may give them, or forget to tell them that they can use against you — especially about your injuries and similar prior complaints.
+When the other person’s insurance company asks for a recorded statement, it is about more than setting up your claim.
+The adjuster is looking for any information you may give them, or forget to tell them, that they can use against you — especially about your injuries and similar prior complaints.

 It may feel like you’re being unreasonable for not wanting to give a recorded statement — it’s important to remember that there is nothing wrong with protecting yourself.

 You can simply say “Let’s set a time for me to give a statement the day after tomorrow.”
 In the meantime, talk to an attorney.
 They will give you advice on ground rules to follow when giving a recorded statement.
 An attorney who specializes in personal injury cases can also let you know if there are problem areas that need to be looked into more closely.

 You’re not being uncooperative — which is what an insurance company may tell you.
 You’re simply making sure you’re not being taken advantage of.